 - The Inside Story: A Guide to Indoor Air, EPA Document Number EPA 402-K-93-007.
 U.S. EPA, U.S. CPSC.
 April 1995.

-- Residential Air Cleaners (Second Edition) A Summary of Available Information
+- Residential Air Cleaners (Third Edition) A Summary of Available Information

 - Indoor Air Pollution: An Introduction for Health Professionals, EPA Document Number EPA 402-R-94-007.
 American Lung Association, EPA, CPSC, American Medical Association.